 Safeguarding is a concept that was introduced several decades ago in the United Kingdom and refers to the collection of measures that ensure groups such as children, young people, and vulnerable adults are protected from abuse, harm and neglect in society.
 These measures are wide ranging and ensure that everything from sexual abuse to malnutrition does not occur.
-The Health and Social care sector is perhaps the sector most in tune with these practices, as it naturally includes many businesses and organisations that are responsible for looking after children, young people and vulnerable adults.
-In this article, we’re going to take a look at what safeguarding involves, why it’s important, and what the law says about it.

 A note on adults and children: It’s very important to be aware that safeguarding processes are different when it comes to children and vulnerable adults.
 Different groups have different needs, and of course are able to make their own, differing, judgements.
-However, the broad concept of safeguarding at what it should achieve applies equally to both.
+However, the broad concept of safeguarding and what it should achieve applies equally to both.

 Safeguarding is particularly important because the groups in question - children, young people and vulnerable adults - are those most at risk from abuse, neglect and harm.
 This is primarily because they have a lessened ability to keep themselves safe, which means that it is the responsibility of others to ensure that happens.
-As a result, anyone who works with or is otherwise responsible for these groups, is likely to need to understand what safeguarding is, and how they can play a part in it.
+As a result, anyone who works with or is otherwise responsible for these groups is likely to need to understand what safeguarding is, and how they can play a part in it.

 In health and social care, safeguarding is a legal obligation for all organisations, whether public or private.
 There are a number of pieces of legislation that will guide this, in addition to various standards, processes and precedents that are set by local authorities.
 When it comes to Health and Social Care, there are four major laws that workers will need to be aware of, and they are the following: